komatsu5147/HaloMF.jl/README.md

 ## Example Juia code to compute dn/dM

-This example code is avaiable in [examples/MassFunction.jl](https://github.com/komatsu5147/HaloMF.jl/blob/master/examples/MassFunction.jl)
+This example code is avaiable in [examples/MassFunction.jl](https://github.com/komatsu5147/HaloMF.jl/blob/master/examples/MassFunction.jl

-Below you need to supply a linear matter power spectrum `pk(k_ov_h)` and a function to compute variance of the mass density fluctuation `sigma2(Rh)`.
+Below you need to supply a linear matter power spectrum `pk(k)` and a function to compute variance of the mass density fluctuation `sigma2(R)`.
 If you do not have them available already, they can be found in [MatterPower.jl](https://github.com/komatsu5147/MatterPower.jl).

+If you would like to generate a nice figure showing dn/dlnM as a function of M, take a look at [examples/PlotMassFunction.jl](https://github.com/komatsu5147/HaloMF.jl/blob/master/examples/PlotMassFunction.jl
 ```
 using HaloMF